Megatvini/VIM/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of MulvariateRandomForestVarImp package is to calculate post-hoc variable importance measures for multivariate random forests.
+The goal of MulvariateRandomForestVarImp package is to calculates post-hoc variable importance measures for multivariate random forests.
-These are given by split improvement for splits defined by feature j as measured using user-defined (ie training or test) examples.
-Importances can also be calculated on a per-outcome variable basis using the change in predictions for each split.
-Both measures can be optionally threshholded to include only splits that produce statistically significant changes as measured by an F-test.
+These are given by split improvement for splits defined by feature j as measured using user-defined (i.e. training or test) examples.
+Importance measures can also be calculated on a per-outcome variable basis using the change in predictions for each split.
+Both measures can be optionally thresholded to include only splits that produce statistically significant changes as measured by an F-test.

 ## Installation